Avngarde/creosote/README.md

 # Creosote

-Creosote is across-platform program that let us browse and quickly test wallpapers on our desktop.
+Creosote is a cross-platform program that let us browse and quickly test wallpapers on our desktop.
 Created using Electron and Wallhaven api.

 ## Installation